 We can add elbow connectors to this diagram.
 Let's first move the senior management team down a little from the CEO, and ungroup.

 Next we'll select an elbow connector, and we'll join from the red handle at the bottom of the CEO box to the top of each person.

 Let's select all the elbow connectors, we'll thicken them and we'll also change their color to the same color as the rim of each object.

-As an exercise, try to recreate this chart with five images downloaded from the web, each cropped successfully so that they fit neatly into each box on the organization chart.
+As an exercise, try to recreate this chart with five images downloaded from the web.
+Each cropped successfully so that they fit neatly into each box the the organization chart.